hydroperx/tiles.js/README.md

 ### Style recommendations

-- Do not add border, margin or padding to `classNames.group` to avoid inconsistencies in grid-snapping.
+- Do not add border, margin, padding or scale to `classNames.group` to avoid inconsistencies in grid-snapping.
-- Do not add border, margin or padding to `classNames.groupTiles` to avoid inconsistencies in grid-snapping.
+- Do not add border, margin, padding or scale to `classNames.groupTiles` to avoid inconsistencies in grid-snapping.
-- Do not add border or margin to `classNames.tile`.
+- Do not add border, margin or scale to `classNames.tile`.

 ## License